Week 2 of 4: Instrumentation and Noise Characterization

 plt.show()

-Now that you understand curve fitting, apply it to beam width analysis.
+Now that you understand curve fitting, apply it to beam size analysis.
 This exercise prepares you for analyzing your own knife-edge measurements.

 Note on AI assistance: You may use AI tools